- Approach to Compliance

 Europe: Providing education for employees, including an anti-bribery clause in contracts

-In Europe, we are working to ensure the prohibition of bribery by providing regular online education to employees, mainly at Brother International Europe Ltd., the European sales overseeing company of the Printing & Solutions Business, and Domino Printing Science plc, and by including an anti-bribery clause in major contracts with third parties.
+In Europe, we are working to ensure the prohibition of bribery by providing regular online education to employees, mainly at Brother International Europe Ltd., the European sales headquarters of the Printing & Solutions Business, and Domino Printing Science plc, and by including an anti-bribery clause in major contracts with third parties.

 Brother Group Competition Law Global Policy